The Youth Center

 Background Statement

-The idea for The Youth Center began in 1949 after the passing of Grace Johnson, a longtime volunteer and Chamber of Commerce president.
-In her honor, William C. Poe, Jr. proposed using funds from a local festival to establish a youth center in her memory.
-The effort, supported by many community organizations, raised enough money to lay the foundation for the center on a lot donated by Poe himself.
+The vision for The Youth Center began in 1949 following the passing of Grace Johnson, a longtime volunteer and Chamber of Commerce president who dedicated herself to serving local youth.
+Community leader William C. Poe, Jr. proposed creating a youth center in her memory, using proceeds from a local festival to establish a permanent place where children could learn, grow, and thrive.
+With the support of numerous community organizations and residents, enough funds were raised to lay the foundation for the center on land donated by Poe.

 Impact Statement